 To get an idea of prices and itineraries, you can visit this website.

 Cycle around Milos island

 Sadly, I didn't have the chance to take my bike to Milos, so couldn't try out the cycling for myself.
-It certainly seemed like an ideal place for it though, and there are plenty of places to hire bikes on the island.
+Certain mountainous areas of the island will definitely be a challenge, especially for inexperienced cyclists.

 Best things to do in Milos

 So, time to see what you can do during your Milos holidays!
-This will develop into a deep dive Milos travel guide, but there's enough information here to get you started.
+Here's some information to get you started.

 Beaches in Milos